log-oscon/Standards/Stylesheets/Coding Style.md

 }
 ```

-* Place the closing brace of a ruleset in the same column as the first character of the ruleset
+* Place the closing brace of a ruleset in the same column as the first character of the ruleset.

 ```css
 /* Bad */